Rowen: Adaptive Retrieval-Augmented Generation for Hallucination Mitigation in LLMs: Experimental Setup

 \subsection{Datasets and Evaluation Metrics}

-\paragraph{TruthfulQA} We use the TruthfulQA dataset~\cite{lin-etal-2022-truthfulqa} to evaluate the ability of LLMs in generating truthful responses~\cite{DBLP:journals/corr/abs-2312-15710,DBLP:journals/corr/abs-2207-05221}.
+We evaluate the hallucination mitigation performance on the following datasets: \paragraph{TruthfulQA} We use the TruthfulQA dataset~\cite{lin-etal-2022-truthfulqa} to evaluate the ability of LLMs in generating truthful responses~\cite{DBLP:journals/corr/abs-2312-15710,DBLP:journals/corr/abs-2207-05221}.
 In our study, we focus on the generation task in TruthfulQA.
 Therefore, to evaluate the factuality of responses from LLMs, we calculate the GPT-Judge score, obtained by fine-tuning the \texttt{babbage-002} model using the original fine-tuning data from their official repository\footnote{\url{https://github.com/sylinrl/TruthfulQA}}.
 We also report the BLEU and Rouge-L scores to evaluate the lexical overlap between generated responses and ground-truth references. \paragraph{StrategyQA} The StrategyQA dataset~\cite{geva-etal-2021-aristotle} comprises crowdsourced \texttt{yes} / \texttt{no} questions that require multi-step reasoning for accurate answers.
 We follow previous work~\cite{DBLP:conf/emnlp/JiangXGSLDYCN23} to randomly sample 500 examples due to the cost consideration of running experiments.
-We also follow the settings of \newcite{DBLP:conf/nips/Wei0SBIXCLZ22} to generate both the reasoning process as well as the final answer.
+We also follow the settings of \citet{DBLP:conf/nips/Wei0SBIXCLZ22} to generate both the reasoning process as well as the final answer.
 We present the exact-match accuracy of the generated \texttt{yes} / \texttt{no} answers compared to the gold-standard answers.